sdpython/onnxcustom/_doc/sphinxdoc/source/tutorials/tutorial_onnx/concepts.rst

 blob/master/onnxconverter_common/onnx2py.py>`_
 creates a python file from an ONNX graph.
 This script can create the same graph.
 It may be modified by a user to change the graph.

+:epkg:`zetane` can load onnx model and show intermediate results when the model is executed.